acquia/blt/readme/tooling.md

 ### <a name="virtualbox">VirtualBox</a>

-[Vagrant](https://www.virtualbox.org/wiki/VirtualBox) is required by [Drupal VM](https://www.drupalvm.com/), which is one option for local development.
+[VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) is required by [Drupal VM](https://www.drupalvm.com/), which is one option for local development.
 You may choose NOT to use Drupal VM, in which case VirtualBox is not required.

 ### <a name="yarn">Yarn</a>

 [Yarn](https://github.com/yarnpkg/yarn) is a package manager for Javascript.
 It is required by [Cog](https://github.com/acquia-pso/cog), which is one option for a Drupal base theme.
-You may choose NOT to use Cog, in which case NPM is not required.
+You may choose NOT to use Cog, in which case Yarn is not required.

 ### <a name="nvm">NVM</a>